 Scott Garber.
 Mr. Garber has served as our General Counsel and Corporate Secretary since April 2018.
 His responsibilities include all company legal matters, as well as corporate governance and risk management.
-Prior to joining the Company, Mr. Garber served as Assistant General Counsel at Chevron Phillips Chemical Company (CPChem) from March 2012 to April 2018, where he was responsible for major company transactions (both domestic and international), as well as corporate governance of its Qatar-based joint ventures, and commercial legal matters for various company product lines and divisions.
+Prior to joining the Company, Mr. Garber served as Assistant General Counsel at Chevron Phillips Chemical Company (CPChem) from March 2012 to April 2018, where he was responsible for major company transactions (both domestic and international), corporate governance of its Qatar-based joint ventures, and management of commercial legal matters for various company product lines and divisions.
 Prior to joining CPChem, Mr. Garber served as Associate General Counsel for United Airlines (formerly Continental Airlines), then the world's largest airline, where he was responsible for the company's litigation, antitrust and intellectual property matters.
 Mr. Garber previously worked at Howrey Simon Arnold & White, a major international law firm, where he specialized in all aspects of intellectual property law.
-Mr. Garber is a member of the State Bar of Texas and is admitted to practice before the U.S. Patent & Trademark Office.
-Mr. Garber is also a member of the Board of Directors of Archway, a captive insurance company.
+Mr. Garber is a member of the State Bar of Texas and is also admitted to practice before the U.S. Patent & Trademark Office.
+Mr. Garber is also a member of the Board of Directors and of the Executive Committee of Archway Insurance, Ltd, a captive insurance company.